HoangNguyen0712/IncorporatingMLToMSAAppoach/README.md

 Developed by Hoang D. Nguyen (nguyenhoangkt712@unist.ac.kr), Chanyoung Kim, Young-Joo Lee, and Myoungsu Shin.

-Ulsan National Institute of Science and Technology (UNIST), South Korea
+Ulsan National Institute of Science and Technology (UNIST), South Korea.

 # Reference

-Incopration of machine learning  into multilple stripe seismic fragility analysis of reinforced concrete wall structures (In preparation)
+Incopration of machine learning  into multilple stripe seismic fragility analysis of reinforced concrete wall structures (In preparation).

 # Required software and libraries

-Python 3.8 with Numpy version '1.24.3', and pickle
+Python 3.8 with Numpy version '1.24.3', and pickle.

 # Steps to use the package